ckeditor/ckeditor4-docs/guides/dev/configuration/styles/README.md

 Refer to the following resources for more information about text styling:

+* The [Removing Text Formatting](#!/guide/dev_removeformat) article explains how to quickly remove any text formatting that is applied through inline HTML elements and CSS styles.
 * The [Basic Text Styles: Bold, Italic and More](#!/guide/dev_basicstyles) article explains how to apply bold, italic, underline, strikethrough, subscript and superscript formatting.
 * The [Applying Block-Level Text Formats](#!/guide/dev_format) article presents how to apply formatting to entire text blocks and not just text selections.
 * The [Setting Text and Background Color](#!/guide/dev_colorbutton) article explains how to use and customize the **Text Color** and **Background Color** features.